the-database/mpv-upscale-2x_animejanai/README.md

 The development of the V3 models spanned over five months, during which over 100 release candidate models were trained and meticulously refined.
 The V3 models introduce several notable improvements compared to their V2 counterparts, including:
 - More faithful appearance to original source
-- Improved handling of oversharpening artifacts
+- Improved handling of oversharpening artifacts, ringing, aliasing
 - Better at preserving intentional blur in scenes using depth of field
 - More accurate line colors, darkness, and thickness
 - Better preservation of soft shadow edges